guumaster/resume/gustavo-marin.resume.md

 - **Azlo** (Dec 2016 – Jan 2018)
     - This is a startup minded project created inside the BBVA USA incubator providing banking services to small businesses.
 I arrived to this project after the first MVP was done.
 I helped in refactoring the code and architecture to make it more robust and scalable.
 The code base grew to contain dozens of microservices to interact with BBVA APIs from legacy systems and provide better UI and services to end clients.
 This project involved lots of complex and interest challenges like integrating third party services, interacting with secure KVM storages, syncing data with BBVA storages, setup auto-scaling for app high demands.

-    - Keywords: Node.JS, TDD, E2E, MongoDB, API First, Cloud First, Kubernetes, Infra as code, CI/CD.
+    - Keywords: Node.JS, TDD, E2E, MongoDB, API First, Cloud First, Kubernetes, Infra as code, GitOps, CI/CD.

 - **Telepizza** (Dec 2015 – Dec 2016)